 Petoro’s CSR presentation is based on guidelines for exercising CSR adopted by the company, and is tailored to its activities as a licensee on the Norwegian Continental Shelf (NCS).
-CSR comprises the responsibilities companies are expected to fulfil for people, society and the environment affected by their activities.
-Petoro’s funding for performing its management duties and operating the company is provided through appropriations from the state.
+CSR comprises the responsibilities companies are expected to fulfil for people, society, climate and the environment affected by their activities.
+The work on corporate social responsibility is an integral part of the board’s efforts.
+Petoro’s funding for performing its management duties and for running the company is provided through appropriations from the government.
 Pursuant to its mandate, Petoro will not provide monetary support for public welfare purposes.

 The owner’s expectations as regards CSR are expressed in Report No. 27 to the Storting (2013-2014), which references the UN Global Compact.
 The board’s presentation below, tailored to Petoro’s role and mandate, is based on the owner’s expectations and the company’s guidelines for CSR.

 Petoro undertakes to pursue its business activities in an ethically prudent, sustainable and responsible manner.

 The board emphasises that the company’s CSR forms an integral part of its activities and strategies, and is reflected through its values.
 These include dynamic, responsible, inclusive and bold.
 The company’s guidelines on business ethics support these values.

 Petoro exercises its activities in accordance with good corporate governance.
 This applies to its participation in the individual production licences and as a partner in the joint ventures.

 The joint venture agreements for the production licences include governance requirements for the operators.
 Petoro exercises its role through active participation in management committees and sub-committees on the basis of a prioritisation of available resources and where it can make a difference.
 Follow-up of the state’s equity interests in all joint ventures is incorporated in Petoro’s management system.